siraat-ai/google-data-engineer-certification/data-engineer-career-location-choice.md

 ---

-## Acknowledging the Reality About Spain
+## Acknowledging the Reality About Spain 🇪🇸

 Spain is not lacking in value.

 Barcelona offers:
-- a strong quality of life
+- 🌞 A strong quality of life
-- an improving tech scene
+- 🌍 An improving tech scene
-- international companies and remote roles
+- 🏢 International companies and remote roles
-- cultural familiarity and language comfort
+- 🗣️ Cultural familiarity and language comfort

 It is entirely possible to build a career in data engineering in Spain.